 In Year 1, pupils continue to read individually to adults in class twice a week and once they move onto orange texts, they begin group reading.

 From the end of Year 1, guided reading is used with pupils to deepen their comprehension of texts.
 When it is first introduced children are in groups of 4 and develop their understanding of the text through adult led questions.
 They are introduced to a range of poetry, non-fiction and poetry.
 Guided reading is used across KS2 and group notes are made linked to the reading content domains.
-Children continue to take book banded books home with them regularly.
+Children continue to take book banded books home with them daily.
 In KS1, during guided reading the other children read for enjoyment with partners, use the CD player or listen to stories on the computer.

 Whole Class Comprehension

 In Year R, 1 and 2 the children read a range of picture books on a daily basis.
 They discuss the pictures and focus on developing their vocabulary, making inferences, predictions, recall and begin to develop their explanations orally.
 In addition to this in Year 2, they begin to develop their written comprehension and deepen their comprehension skills when reading longer texts.
 We also use Pie Corbett story telling to learn a text with actions.